Temporary Anchorage Device (TAD)

 Temporary anchorage devices, or TADs, are small titanium anchors used in certain orthodontic cases to help achieve quicker tooth movement with more efficiency and comfort.
 TADs may be used in addition to braces or as an alternative to headgear.

-Dr. Waldman is an expert in TADs and has been using them since they were first approved by the FDA in 2004.
+Dr. Waldman is specialized in TADs and has been using them since they were first approved by the FDA in 2004.
 He has treated hundreds of patients successfully often saving them from undergoing more complex and invasive treatment.
 Dr. Waldman is the author of multiple publications on TADS and has lectured extensively on this topic.

 Read more about: